abellaismail7/grisha_bootloader/README.md

 # grisha_bootloader
-A bootloader for grisha os
+A bootloader for grisha os.

+# CheckList
+* learn assembly
+* switch from real mode to protected mode
+* launch kernel from bootloader